 He was keenly aware of how the other people didn’t really look like the stereotypical, chilled clientele he would have expected in such a well-recommended coffee shop.
 In fact they were quite unwelcoming in their demeanour.

-Our tenacious mate, still refusing to accept defeat, finally got what he needed and took it to his neon-lit, middle table.
+Our tenacious buddy, still refusing to accept defeat, finally got what he needed and took it to his neon-lit, middle table.
 He perched cautiously on the wobbly, plastic chair and tried to spark up.
 He realised with horror that he had no lighter on him.

 At some point he tried to get a drink.
 Maybe he was still holding onto a faint hope of a strawberry-mango smoothie.
 The bar man pointed out the vending machine on the wall.
-Our now fuzzy headed, freaked out buddy discovered, only after putting his last euro coin in, that the drink machine was broken.
+Our now fuzzy headed, freaked out friend discovered, only after putting his last euro coin in, that the drinks machine was indeed, broken.

 He smoked as much as his anxiety levels could handle and headed back out into the comforting gloom of the Amsterdam street.
-Stoned, paranoid and convinced that he had entered a very grim, smoker’s dystopia.
+Dehydrated, paranoid and convinced that he had entered a very grim, smoker’s dystopia.